One in a billion

 What is a circulating tumor cell (CTC)?

-Metastases are often associated with a poor prognosis for patients diagnosed with cancer.
 Cancer cells migrate into the lymphatic and blood circulation systems co-opting them as a transportation vehicle to ultimately metastasize to other parts of the body.
-Once in the blood, the vast majority of the circulating tumor cells actually die from natural causes, but a few survive.
+Once in the blood, the clear majority of the circulating tumor cells fortunately die causing fewer metastases than otherwise (a phenomenon known as metastatic inefficiency), but a few survive.
 A few of those also attach at distant organs where they may exit the circulation and migrate further into the distant organ site where they may settle down.
-A fateful few of those dispersed cells may in turn start to grow to found new tumors, metastases.
-Knowing the numbers and genetic properties of the spreading tumor cells is key to predicting which ones will survive, attach and migrate, and also grow into metastases at distant organs.
+A few of those dispersed cells may start to grow to ultimately form new spread tumors, metastases.
+Knowing the numbers and genetic properties of the spreading tumor cells is key to predicting how to treat them.